meilisearch/documentation/guides/advanced_guides/safeguards.md

 # Safeguards

-MeiliSearch has only one way to save it's data as of today: Snapshots.
+MeiliSearch has only one way to save its data as of today: Snapshots.

 ## Snapshots